DwaigonAumer/nodecg-hue/README.md

 - create a settings element on the panel that contains frequently changed lightstate options (color effect)

 ### Long Term
+- consider moving todo list off of GitHub
+- make smarter requests to hue-api by removing unnecessary arguments (don't send on() to a light that is already on)
 - create a visual color picker with the ability to save favourite colors
 - consider moving scenes to a separate panel
 - add ability to select from a couple different layout designs